A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Data

 \subsection{Statistics}

-Our dataset is made of 325 paragraphs, 1,286 sentences and 46,854 words.
-Of those words, 4,576 (9.77\%) are labeled as punctuation, 916 (1.96\%) as Hebrew and 41,362 (88.28\%) as JA.
-All the words labeled as JA are evaluated, while Hebrew and punctuation (11.72\% combined) are excluded from evaluation.
+Our dataset is made of 325 paragraphs, 1,286 sentences and 46,529 words.
+Of those words, 4,576 (9.8\%) are labeled as punctuation, 916 (2\%) as Hebrew and 41,362 (88.3\%) as JA.
+Among the JA words, 856 were not aligned to anything in the Arabic reference, due to deletions or alignment errors.
+In total, these categories account for 6,348 words (13.6\%), which are excluded from transliteration evaluation.
+The evaluation is thus performed on the remaining 40,506 words (86.5\%).